 We offer individual, group and equipment Pilates classes led by a qualified physiotherapist.
 We also offer Mums & Bubs classes for postnatal women who want to bring their babies along.

 Mums & Bubs classes are run as group classes.
-This enable clients to participate in a physio-led group where participants follow the instructor and can work at an appropriate level.
+This enable clients to participate in a physio-led class where participants follow the instructor.

 All equipment classes are individualised and you will use a variety of pieces of equipment during the class.

-In all classes your physio will supervise your execution of each exercise and provide feedback and assistance as you need it.
+In all classes a physio will supervise your execution of each exercise and provide feedback and assistance as you need it.

 To learn more about the different types of classes you could participate in click here.